 However, not only cults or pagan characters are explored here: “… much of this book concerns the power of landscapes as a means of evoking the various themes I will be exploring.”
 After all, certain familiar regions suggest safety and a feeling of togetherness.
 “Landscape therefore represents an idea.”

-For example, Tree-worship (especially tall and old oaks) was common among archaic Celtic and Germanic tribes, who would turn a place with particularly large or isolated trees into a sanctuary, says Huckvale.
-He explains much of the fascination with heathen and pagan (originally meaning “of the village” – in contrast to “from the city”) lore in Britain with a strong love for woods, strange and ancient landscapes, remote locations and impressive places of worship like the various sets of the movie The Wicker Man (1973).
-Even though much action there is shot within domestic settings, the most powerful scenes are presented through landscape (and music).
+For example, tree-worship (especially tall and old oaks) was common among archaic Celtic and Germanic tribes, who would turn a place with particularly large or isolated trees into a sanctuary, says Huckvale.
+He explains much of the fascination with heathen and pagan (originally meaning “of the village” – in contrast to “from the city”) lore in Britain with a strong love for woods, strange and ancient landscapes, remote locations and impressive places of worship like the various sets of the movie The Wicker Man (1973), even though much action there is shot within domestic settings, the most powerful scenes are presented through landscape (and music).

 Furthermore, in Britain (and Germany alike) the large woods were signifiers of national identity, vitality, endurance, fertility and, in the dark and inaccessible parts, places of magic.
-Besides, German composer Richard Wagner, who emphasized the power of nature in sound and appearance, was very popular England before WWI.
+Besides, German composer Richard Wagner, who emphasized the power of nature in sound and appearance, was very popular in England before WWI.

 Many British tales saw the woodlands as the place where watching fairies was possible.
 (There are also strange and dangerous woods in the writings of Tolkien and J.K.
 Rowling who were both influenced by George MacDonald and C.S.
 Lewis and so forth.)
 Landscape, preferably old and untouched, seemingly became a cornerstone of the pagan revival fantasy of the various decades, for example, of the 1930s and then again, in the mid-1960s.
 Nature and its power have been cited in English popular literature at least since the early 19th century in connection with Gothic tales.